Judges

 By the end of this module, participants will:

 This video features experienced judicial officer, Sir David Carruthers, formerly New Zealand’s Chief District Court Judge and Principal Youth Court Judge, discussing what's required of a judicial officer in their conduct on and off the bench.
-A short biography can be found here.

 This video provides a discussion of universal principles for judicial officers around the world and from Sir David’s experiences.
 There are likely to be different issues that arise in your country and in your own jurisdiction.
 You can watch and consider it on your own at any time, but we encourage you to watch it with your colleagues and head of bench and to consider and discuss what is covered in the video and how it relates to your own experiences.
 Discussion questions are included below.